Seed grants are awarded with funding provided by the Binghamton University Road Map through the Provost's Office and the Division of Research.

 For the 2018–2019 academic year, the following seed grants were awarded:

-Technologies of Human Rights Representatives - a SUNY Conversation
+Technologies of Human Rights Representations - a SUNY Conversation

 Alexandra Moore, English, and John Cheng, Asian and Asian American studies